alsoc/fmdt/doc/source/user/usage/detect.rst

    :Type: BOOLEAN
    :Example: ``--vid-out-play``

-Open an SDL window to show the output video of the detected tracks (shows the bounding boxes around the detected tracks)
+Opens an SDL window to show the output video of the detected tracks (shows the bounding boxes around the detected tracks)

 .. _detect_vid-out-id: